simenandre/vault-setup-github/README.md

 It uses a root token stored in a Google Cloud Storage](https://cloud.google.com/storage) bucket, named `root-token.enc` and encrypted using [Google Cloud KMS](https://cloud.google.com/kms).
 Want that to _just happen_?
 Use [sethvargo/vault-init](https://github.com/sethvargo/vault-init).

-This is a companion service too [sethvargo/vault-init](https://github.com/sethvargo/vault-init).
+Can be used as an companion service for [sethvargo/vault-init](https://github.com/sethvargo/vault-init).

 ## Usage